jcervas/teaching/2025-2026/class-cmu-2025-84-309/syllabus.md

 to discussions, and participation in debates are essential to your success.

-*Attendance & Participation* Regular attendance and active involvement form a significant part of your final grade (see grading section).
-To recognize that occasional absences are sometimes unavoidable (e.g., for religious observance, job interviews, university-sanctioned events, or illness), you are allowed two excused absences without penalty.
-If you must miss class, please notify me at least 24 hours in advance (unless it’s an emergency or sudden illness) so we can arrange a way for you to catch up.[^4]

 *Assignments & Deadlines* You are expected to meet all assignment deadlines.
 If you anticipate being unable to turn something in on time, contact me before the due date to discuss alternatives.
-Late work will incur a small penalty[^5] provided it does not impede your classmates’ progress (for instance, in group projects).
+Late work will incur a small penalty[^4] provided it does not impede your classmates’ progress (for instance, in group projects).
 Failing to participate or contribute meaningfully, especially in ways that affect others’ work, will result in a lower grade.